-- 11 Under the Town and Country Planning (Local Development) (England) (Amendment) Regulations 2009, Sustainability Appraisal (SA) is not required to be carried out for SPDs.
+- 13 Under the Town and Country Planning (Local Development) (England) (Amendment) Regulations 2009, Sustainability Appraisal (SA) is not required to be carried out for SPDs.
 This is because SPDs do not normally introduce new policies or proposals or modify planning documents which have already been subject to SA.
 Despite this, it is still necessary to determine the need for a Strategic Environmental Assessment (SEA) in case the SPD gives rise to significant effects which have not been formally assessed previously.
 Therefore a SEA Screening Report has been carried out to assess whether an SEA is required for the SPD.
 The Council's initial conclusion was that an SEA of the Sandleford Park SPD was not needed under the SEA Directive and Regulations because it has been demonstrated that there will be no significant environmental effects as a result of the SPD.
-Potential significant effects have been comprehensively considered by the higher level SA/SEA of the West Berkshire Core Strategy which was subject to public consultation and independently examined by an Inspector. - 12 The Council's initial conclusion was ratified by the 3 statutory bodies (Natural England, the Environment Agency and English Heritage). - 13 A Habitats Regulations Assessment Screening Report has been carried out to determine if the SPD would have a significant impact upon the integrity of nature conservation sites of international importance as required by EC Habitats Directive 92/43/EEC.
+Potential significant effects have been comprehensively considered by the higher level SA/SEA of the West Berkshire Core Strategy which was subject to public consultation and independently examined by an Inspector. - 14 The Council's initial conclusion was ratified by the 3 statutory bodies (Natural England, the Environment Agency and English Heritage). - 15 A Habitats Regulations Assessment Screening Report has been carried out to determine if the SPD would have a significant impact upon the integrity of nature conservation sites of international importance as required by EC Habitats Directive 92/43/EEC.
 The West Berkshire Core Strategy was subject to an Appropriate Assessment which concluded that the SPD site would have no significant adverse impact on the integrity of nature conservation sites of international importance.
-The Council therefore considers it unnecessary to carry out an Appropriate Assessment of the SPD.
+The Council therefore considers it unnecessary to carry out an Appropriate Assessment of the SPD. - 16 As the proposed amendments to the SPD are 'minor modifications' for the purposes of Regulation 5(6)(a) of the Environmental Assessment of Plans and Programmes Regulations 2004, they do not affect the outcomes of either Screening Report and therefore there is no requirement for further assessment.